Drug discount cards could actually cost patients more

-New research published today in the Canadian Medical Association Journal (CMAJ) reveals that brand-name drug discount cards are leading to higher health care spending in Canada--increased costs that are ultimately passed on to patients.
+New research published this week in the Canadian Medical Association Journal (CMAJ) reveals that brand-name drug discount cards are leading to higher health care spending in Canada--increased costs that are ultimately passed on to patients.

 Brand-name drug discount cards--also known as co-pay cards--are coupons offered by brand drug manufacturers to encourage patients to use brand-name drugs even after much cheaper generics become available.